kostrykin/LibCarna-Python/docs/carna.rst

 These can be used to, for example, quickly assemble a scene of multiple objects, and then render it into a NumPy array:

 .. literalinclude:: ../test/test_integration.py
-   :start-after: # .. example-start
+   :start-after: # ..
+OpaqueRenderingStage: example-start
-   :end-before: # .. example-end
+   :end-before: # ..
+OpaqueRenderingStage: example-end
    :dedent: 8

 Note on ``GEOMETRY_TYPE_OPAQUE``: A *geometry type* is an arbitrary integer constant, that establishes a relation